 A passive education program targets convention center attendees who may be interested in the building's green components.
 This program is accessible in three ways: (1) through a series of physical signage developed by the Green Building Alliance, located in the third floor prefunction area; (2) as an audio tour; and (3) as a series of webpages designed for smartphones.
 Wall decals throughout the building list the phone number to call for an audio topic and include a QR code leading to the corresponding smartphone webpage.
 In each version of the tour, the topics of the building's construction, natural ventilation, daylighting, water reduction strategies, and recycling strategies are covered in a depth appropriate to the medium.
-There were 2,355 visitors to the g1 website in 2013.

 Additionally, the DLCC recognizes its leadership role and the educational resources it can provide to those interested in sustainability in the built environment.
 SEA and SMG provide tours to parties interested in learning about the building's sustainable design features in greater detail.
-A total of 524 visitors were given tours in 2013.
-These visitors included high school, university, and continuing education students; international visitors; and local, national, and international organizations.
+A total of 281 visitors were given tours in 2014.
+These visitors included high school, university, and continuing education students; and local, national, and international organizations.